jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

-would only say, ‘I am older than you and must know better’; and this Al- ice would not allow without knowing how old it was and, as the Lory posi- tively refused to tell its age, there was no more to be said.
+would only say, ‘I am older than you and must know better’; and this Al- ice would not allow without knowing how old it was and, as the Lory positively refused to tell its age, there was no more to be said.
 At last the Mouse, who seemed to be a person of authority among them, called out, ‘Sit down, all of you, and listen to me!
-I’llsoon make you dry enough!’
+I’ll soon make you dry enough!’
 They all sat down at once, in a large ring, with the Mouse in the middle.
 Alice kept her eyes anxiously fixed on it, for she felt sure she would catch